Hypervolemia: types, causes, symptoms and treatment. Hypervolemia. What you need to know about excess fluid in the body Pulmonary hypervolemia

 As mentioned earlier, there are three types of hypervolemia:

 • Simple.
 This type of pathology is extremely rare.
 It differs in that the volume of circulating blood increases proportionally.
-That is, the number of cells and liquid part remains within the permissible limits.
+That is, the number of cells and liquid part remains within acceptable limits.

 • Oligocythemic.
 This species is characterized by an increase in only the liquid part of the blood, and the hematocrit level decreases.
 This condition is called hydremia.

 • Polycythemic.
-It occurs with an increase in the cellular component of the blood and the level of hematocrit.
+Occurs when the cellular component of the blood and hematocrit level increase.

-Since the etiology of each species is different, the method of diagnosis and treatment methods are also selected individually.
+Since the etiology of each species is different, the diagnostic method and treatment methods are also selected on an individual basis.

-It should be noted that a violation of the circulating blood volume can also occur in the direction of decrease: this condition is called hypovolemia.
+It should be noted that a violation of the circulating blood volume can also occur in a decreasing direction: this condition is called hypovolemia.
 It also has three main types.

 Symptoms